SameemaNasrin/find-n-replace-text/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+Design a simple Find and Replace Tool
+Create a webpage with a text input area where users can paste or type any text.
+Provide functionality to find a specific word or phrase and replace it with another word or phrase.
+Make any assumptions or improvisations as you see fit, and mention those in your project Readme.md file.